Clear bags voted out

-In April 2017, single family homes in Airdrie will start receiving curbside recycling collection.
-Along with the addition of a blue cart program, changes to garbage collection will be implemented including a reduction to one bag per week of garbage and a requirement that garbage is in a clear bag. (the clear bag will be enforced as of January 1, 2018)
+Starting the week of April 3, single family homes in Airdrie will start receiving curbside recycling collection.
+Along with the addition of a blue cart program, changes to garbage collection will be implemented including a reduction to one bag per week of garbage.

 Why were these decisions made?

-Several factors were considered when contemplating the one bag, clear bag initiative including:
+Several factors were considered when contemplating the one bag initiative including:

 Currently, Airdrie’s waste is hauled to the City of Calgary landfill for disposal.
 In February 2016, the City of Calgary implemented higher fees for any loads of waste that contain paper or cardboard.
 The next step which will occur in the fall of 2018, is an outright ban with financial penalties for loads containing paper and cardboard.